pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

     pass
 ```

 The `pytestmark` module attribute labels every test in the module with the `integration` tag.
-To verify that this works I added a `test_dummy` test function which passes always.
+To verify that this works I added a `test_dummy` test function which always passes.
 You can now run `py.test -svv -m integration` to ask pytest to run only the tests marked with that label.
-The `-m` option supports a rich syntax that you can learn reading the [documentation](https://docs.pytest.org/en/latest/example/markers.html).
+The `-m` option supports a rich syntax that you can learn by reading the [documentation](https://docs.pytest.org/en/latest/example/markers.html).

 While this is enough to run integration tests selectively, it is not enough to skip them by default.
-To do this we can alter the pytest setup to label all those tests as skipped, but this will give us no means to run them.
+To do this, we can alter the pytest setup to label all those tests as skipped, but this will give us no means to run them.
 The standard way to implement this is to define a new command-line option and to process each marked test according to the value of this option.

 To do it open the `tests/conftest.py` that we already created and add the following code